IxI-Enki/Uebung-syp-002b/README.md

   - > to be easy playable and for the code of said games to be easy read/investigated

-  - > to help myself as well as others in our future programming
+  - > to help myself as well as maybe others in our future programming

 #### b) *Our abilities*:
   - > I am learning different programming languages and want to keep track of my learning expirience

-  - > With growing knoledge, the progress shall be visible on the webspace and users should be able to trace it back
+  - > With growing knowledge, the progress shall be visible on the webspace and users should be able to trace it back eventually..

 ---
 ### **2.)
 General conditions & Constraints**: